 Last week, my husband and I celebrated eleven years of marriage.

-It simultaneously feels like yesterday and a whole lifetime ago that two barely-adults promised their unknown futures to one another.
-In that span, it’s felt like I’ve learned both a lifetime worth of lessons and still have so much to learn.
+It simultaneously feels like yesterday and a whole lifetime ago that two barely-adults promised their unknown futures to one another with a marriage.
+In that span, it’s felt like I’ve learned both a lifetime’s worth of lessons and still have so much to learn.

 I am not perfect.
 And neither is my marriage.
 But we have been so richly blessed by the wisdom others have sown into our marriage.
 We’ve listened to the advice of those who have gone before us and have been able to avoid many pitfalls.
 So.
-I am going to share the pieces of wisdom I can gather from 11 years at this married thing.
+I am going to share the pieces of wisdom I can gather from 11 years of marriage.
 I haven’t arrived yet.
 But maybe I can help those trekking behind me.

 Before You Wed (On Expectations):

 1. You aren’t marrying yourself.
 No, really.
 Your spouse is not a male version of you.
 He doesn’t think like you, respond to difficulty like you, or likely put shoes in the right spot like you.

 2. Pre-marital counseling might just be the very best thing you do for your marriage.
 (I am sure there are many great options out there, but here’s one workbook I can recommend: Preparing for Marriage)